 The independent sector of the film and television industry (IFTA) reports that Internet and physical piracy of DVDs remain a significant export constraint for independent producers and distributors, the majority of which are small- to medium-sized businesses.
 Independent producers partner with local authorized distributors to finance and distribute film and television programming.
 These authorized distributors find it nearly impossible to compete with pirates.
 Producers and distributors confirm that DVD sales have been particularly impacted since pirated digital copies are offered for free online and with a similar quality viewing experience as a DVD can provide.
-Unable to compete with free, legitimate distributors often cannot commit to distribution agreements or offer drastically reduced license fees which are inadequate to assist in financing of independent productions.
+Unable to compete with free, legitimate distributors often cannot commit to distributions.
 Piracy undermines and may permanently damage legitimate distribution networks essential to reaching consumers, and leaves little confidence for investment in intellectual property.